Table of Contents

 The undergraduate program at MIT Sloan gives its students a deep understanding of management education grounded in the scientific method.
 Moreover, students can choose from 15 different majors and minors in Management, Business Analytics, and Finance.

 A hub of analytics, management, entrepreneurship, and technology, MIT has a vast pool of career opportunities students can choose from.
 These include research opportunities, internships and externships, and the MIT Innovation Diplomats program.
 Consequently, the MIT business school graduates end up at companies like Staples, Facebook, Google, JPMC, Merrill Lynch, and other giants in the business market.
-Therefore, it is safe to say that it is among the best undergraduate business schools in 2022.
+Therefore, it is safe to say that it will be among the best undergraduate business schools in 2022.

 Third on the list of the best undergraduate business schools is the Haas School of Business.
 The undergraduate program at this university empowers students throughout their careers, preparing them for what’s ahead.
 Here, you can choose from programs in Business Administration, Management, Entrepreneurship and Technology, Global Management, and a joint-degree program in Biology and Business.

-At UC, Berkeley, students learn about accounting, finance, business communication, organizational behavior, and other important subjects.
+At UC Berkeley, students learn about accounting, finance, business communication, organizational behavior, and other important subjects.
 The curriculum of Haas ensures that around 86% of graduate students get a job at a globally acclaimed company within three months after completing their degree.
 Their average salaries amount to around $77,028 per annum.

 The NYU Stern School of Business offers five major bachelor’s programs.
 These include a BS in Business, a BS in Business, Technology, and Entrepreneurship, and a BS in Business and Political Economy.
 The university’s flagship undergrad BS in the Business program allows students to choose from 13 different concentrations.
 These include Asset Pricing, Corporate Finance, Digital Marketing, Luxury Marketing, Entrepreneurship, and more.